Originate/exosphere/remote-dependency-templates/README.md

 - `var.env`: deployment environment set in `exo deploy <env>`
 - `module.aws.<output-variable`: See `terraform/aws/vars.tf` for module output variables available for use

+Submodules should be sourced using git URLs: https://www.terraform.io/docs/modules/sources.html#github (see below for more details).
+The following fields are automatically rendered into the mustache template for each dependency:
+- `terraformCommitHash`: the git commit hash of the latest changes to any terraform files of this repository

+## Terraform submodules
+An optional directory containing submodules of `dependency.tf`.

 ## requirements.yml
 Contains a single field: `required-fields`, which is a list of strings that define the fields that a user is required to populate